Isayso/PlaylistEditor/README.md

 A version for IPTV files: [PlaylistEditorTV](https://github.com/Isayso/PlaylistEditorTV)

-- NEW in 1.9: Check for valid links button, search for Name field with google, enter the fps value for download.

-light orange: Link or video not avaliable, Light grey: link not checked
+- NEW in 1.9: Check for valid links button, search for Name field with google, enter the fps value for download. light orange: Link or video not avaliable, Light grey: file could not be checked.

 - NEW in 1.8: Force download of high framerate videos.
 Get youtube link with hotkey error fixed.
 - NEW in 1.7: Better UI for download youtube files.
 Open video location in explorer.
 - You can edit and create Kodi video playlists, add, rename, move and delete playlist entries, drag&drop video files and m3u files to add to list.